Pengantin Pantai Biru: Production

 Pengantin Pantai Biru was directed by Wim Umboh - also known as Achmad Salim - and produced by Ferry Angriawan of Virgo Putra Film.
 Filming saw Herman Susilo as cinematographer and Nazar Ali as artistic director.
 Umboh handled editing himself during post-production, while music and sound were provided by Billy J. Budiardjo and Zakaria Rasyid, respectively.

 The story for Pengantin Pantai Biru was adapted from Henry De Vere Stacpoole's 1908 novel The Blue Lagoon through the 1980 adaptation, which starred Brooke Shields and Christopher Atkins.
 The adaptation was completed by a team led by Umboh and Abdi Wiyono.
 Pengantin Pantai Biru starred Meriam Bellina as Emi (analogous to the novel's Emmeline) and Sandro Tobing as Andri (analogous to Richard), with Abdi Wiyono and Darussalam in supporting roles.
 Other cast members included HIM Damsyik and Rasyid Subadi.

 The American visual anthropologist Karl G. Heider wrote that the Indonesian adaptation followed the Hollywood version closely, with some shots the same.
 He noted several differences, however.
 The man cast ashore with the children is not a cook, like in the American film, but Emi's father; the children meet and are ultimately deified by the natives of the island, rather than avoid them; the castaways learn of sex from watching a rape and not through experimentation; and ultimately the children return home of their own volition, rather than by accident.

 Themes

-Heider noted that the islanders in Pengantin Pantai Biru are "ignoble savages" and "barbarians", a portrayal of tribal peoples common in contemporary Indonesian cinema; he noted comparable portrayals in Intan Perawan Kubu (The Virgin of Kubu), which takes place in Jambi, and Dia Sang Penakluk (She, the Conqueror), which takes place amidst the Dani of West Papua.
+Heider described the islanders in Pengantin Pantai Biru are "ignoble savages" and "barbarians", a portrayal of tribal peoples common in contemporary Indonesian cinema; he noted comparable portrayals in Intan Perawan Kubu (The Virgin of Kubu), which takes place in Jambi, and Dia Sang Penakluk (She, the Conqueror), which takes place amidst the Dani of West Papua.
 Unlike the "fearsome" natives of the original film, which was based on a perception of natives as either noble or dangerous, Heider suggested that the "ludicrous" natives in Pengantin Pantai Biru were drawn from a prototype of a "funny dumb animal" similar to the orangutan.